tmtsoftware/csw/docs/src/main/services/database.md

 @@@

 These examples are just a start.
-Any SQL statements can be created and executed using the DSLContext.
+Any SQL statement can be created and executed using the DSLContext.

 ## Source code for examples